 I set mine up by a fence and they took off and took over!
 Here’s a picture of how they started out.
 (This picture was taken June 27, 2018, and the seeds were planted May 17, 2018!):

 This looks all fine and dandy but I read that vines can grow up to 30 feet!
-When I started growing luffa sponges I didn’t believe it at first but proven wrong.
+When I started growing these fun sponges I didn’t believe it at first but proven wrong.
 Don’t worry, I’ll show you a picture!
-The twine strung between the posts was weighed down by leaves and thick stems.
-Next year I’ll construct something out of wood and wire.
+The twine strung between the posts was pulled by the weight of leaves and thick stems.

 I got my first bloom on August 13, 2018, and boy was it pretty.
 Soon after I got my first bloom, I noticed my first gourd.
 The gourd is high up in a nearby lemon tree.